ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 {{% alert title="Warning" color="warning" %}}
 - Don't use the unmodified docking station with the OpenMower mainboard!
 - Errors during this step might damage your battery or even cause fires.
+- Do not rely on the polarity of the original yardforce cable
 {{% /alert %}}

 In this section, we modify the docking station.
 This is needed in order to add a constant current / constant voltage module which will charge the Lipo battery.
 In order to fit the CC/CV module inside the docking station, I'm using a PCB as carrier board.
 Additionally, this PCB adds a fuse to protect the module from over-current.